 With new laws come new challenges that demand people from various walks of life to take steps to suit the changes.
 One such group of individuals are Heath Resource (HR) professionals who people would be looking up to trying to clear queries arising from marijuana legalization in a workplace.

-We write this article with the intention to provide the best tips for HR professionals in connection to this shifting scenario.
+We write this article to provide the best tips for HR professionals in connection to this shifting scenario.
 But first, let’s run our eyes quickly through the main challenges the HR professionals are expected to face.

 Maintaining Safety at Work

 It doesn’t matter how many health benefits cannabis is proven to have, you can’t deny that it’s an intoxicant.
 Now that doesn’t exactly help the cause of safety for employees in industries like construction, public transit, and many more.
 Therefore policies prohibiting reckless consumption of marijuana need to be put in place.

 The Americans with Disabilities Act (ADA) of 1990 made it necessary for employers to accommodate their employees on grounds such as physical and mental disabilities.
 With the legalization of marijuana, there would be higher odds of abuse of the same law.
 One can also expect a surge in the number of such accommodation requests.